ethereum/consensus-specs/fork_choice/confirmation-rule.md

                                    confirmation_byzantine_threshold: int,
                                    confirmation_slashing_threshold: int) -> bool:
     """
-    Returns whether the branch will justify its current epoch checkpoint at the end of this epoch.
+    Helper function of `is_ffg_confirmed` dealing with the case that the block to be confirmed is from the current epoch.
     """
     max_adversarial_ffg_support_for_checkpoint = int(
         min(